harryseo1992/Pycharm-For-Dummies/index.md

 4. Github Account [Sign up for Account](https://github.com/)
 5. Git 2.31.1 [Get the latest version](https://git-scm.com/)

+## Getting Started

+This guide is intended for programming students looking for a professional IDE to take advantage of during their first Python course.
+The guide assumes you have completed the following prerequisites.

+Before we get started, make sure you [meet the minimum system requirements](https://www.jetbrains.com/help/pycharm/installation-guide.html#requirements) for PyCharm.

 ---

 ## System Requirements

+PyCharm For Dummies was written with the following requirements in mind.

-1. A functioning computer
+* A functioning computer
-2. Windows 10 Operating System
+* Windows 10 Operating System
-3. Internet connection
+* Internet connection
-4. Basic computer knowledge
+* Basic computer knowledge

 ---